Zsolt-Forray/statistical-tools/README.md

 5. Import the selected tool.

 Note:
 This project uses sample stock quotes from the `DailyQuotes` folder.
 If you want, you can add other stock quotes to this folder.
-If you add stock quotes having different timeframe, do not forget to update the S&P 500 quotes accordingly.
+If you add stock quotes having different timeframe, do not forget to update the other quotes accordingly.

 Available quotes:
 +   Applied Materials (AMAT)